mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 [+]
 [+] Key versions [0..1]:  00, 00
 ```
-We can see it supports AES Auth, has 2 keys the Correct AID and FID we set and everything looks good so far.
+We can see it supports AES Auth, has 2 keys the correct AID and FID we set and everything looks good so far.

 ## Change an application key
 ^[Top](#top)